Jack MacGowran: Personal life

 In 1963, he married Aileen Gloria Nugent, daughter of Sir Walter Nugent, Bt.

 Death

-Shortly after completing work on The Exorcist, while in New York City appearing as Fluther in Seán O'Casey's The Plough and the Stars, MacGowran died at 54 from influenza after complications resulting from the London flu epidemic.
+Shortly after completing work on The Exorcist, while in New York City appearing as Fluther in Seán O'Casey's The Plough and the Stars, MacGowran died at age 54 from influenza after complications resulting from the London flu epidemic.
 He was survived by his wife and daughter.